CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 #### APP.5.1.A18 Spam and virus protection by using an e-mail scanner on the mail server [Information Security Officer (ISB)]

-On the central mail server SHOULD an e-mail scanner with built-in memory-resistant anti-virus program should be installed, which checks incoming and outgoing e-mails, in particular their attachments, for spam characteristics and harmful contents.
+On the central mail server SHOULD an e-mail scanner with built-in memory-resistant anti-virus program should be installed, which checks incoming and outgoing e-mails, in particular their attachments, for spam features and harmful content.
 Since encrypted e-mails can not be automatically checked, it should also be determined how to deal with such e-mails.
 If an e-mail scanner is used, all employees, the data protection officer and the staff representatives SHOULD be informed.

 #### APP.5.1.A19 Encryption of Groupware [IT Director, Information Security Officer (ISB), User]

-Data transmitted by groupware systems SHOULD be secured using appropriate safeguards.
+Data transmitted by groupware systems SHOULD be secured using appropriate protection mechanisms.
 Thus, encryption and digital signatures should ensure the integrity and confidentiality of electronically transmitted information, for example through TLS connection encryption.

 ### 3.3 Requirements for increased protection requirements